What A Voice Actor Needs to Learn

 How to get this?
 Live performing/acting experience, improv training.

-An intuitive understanding up set up and payoff is essential for all actors.
+An intuitive grasp of set up and payoff of tension, dramatically, with humor, etc. is essential for all actors.

 How to get this?
 Live performing experience (stage, stand up, improv).

 11. Find a life of your own to nourish, ground and inspire your work.
-A well of opinions and belief to draw upon.
+A well of opinions and belief to draw upon is an actor’s fuel.

 An actor with nothing to bring but acting class experience has a shallow well to draw from.
-Follow your life beyond the stage or recording booth.
+Draw upon your life beyond the stage or recording booth to fill your work with authentic emotion and meaning.

 How to get this?
 Get a life.
 Follow your curiosity, what is fun to you, your own unique or odd passions.

-12. A drive and capacity to make things better than they need to be, to deliver something special no matter how generic the project/material may appear.
+12. A drive and capacity to make things better than they need to be, to deliver something special no matter how generic the project/material may initially present.

 A voice actor is not just a creator but also a problem solver.
 You are collaborating to help make a story or scene not merely adequate but fantastic.
 Something that “pops.”
 Your enthusiasm for the project and making it great is what makes it fun and what convinces others to bring you back.